 Notice, as shown in Fig.~\ref{fig:g00alt} that the solutions of the ``Alternative CFD'' $g^0_0(t)$ and the original one shown in Fig.~\ref{fig:g00data} are very similar for the modulus.
-This is also reflected in the parameters listed in Tables \ref{tab:g00modalt} and \ref{tab:g00modalt2} which are almost equal to those of the original data shown in Tables~\ref{tab:g00phase} and \ref{tab:g00modufd}.
-There is however a difference between the phases above $1.6$ as explained here, which could be relevant if one is trying to describe this process up to higher energies.
+This is also reflected in the parameters listed in Tables \ref{tab:g00modalt} and \ref{tab:g00modalt2}, which are almost equal to those fitting the original data, shown in Tables~\ref{tab:g00phase} and \ref{tab:g00modufd}.
+Of course, there is a difference between the phases above $1.6\,$GeV, which could be relevant if one is trying to describe this process up to higher energies.

 All in all, we consider this alternative solution as slightly favored over the one in the text, although there we have preferred to stick to the data quoted in the original experimental works, without introducing these further complications.
-There are several experimental evidences of the $f_2(1810)$ resonance, which could in principle decay copiously to this channel, and including it clearly improves our fit to the data as explained in~\cite{Pelaez:2018qny}.
+There are several experimental pieces of evidence for the $f_2(1810)$ resonance, which could in principle decay copiously to this channel, and including it clearly improves our fit to the data as explained in~\cite{Pelaez:2018qny}.
 However, using one solution or the other does not modify in any way our dispersive results nor does it introduce any noticeable systematic effect.
-We have checked that the scattering lengths and the \kap resonance lie perfectly compatible with the original $g^0_0(t)$ cases.
+We have checked that the scattering lengths and the \kap resonance remain perfectly compatible with the original $g^0_0(t)$ values.